Annie's

 What are the High Feasts and Festivals of Judaism?

-~Source for above is The World Book Encyclopedia~"Ask the Rabbi" Website
+~Source for above is The World Book Encyclopedia~For more information about the feasts but from a stricly Jewish perspective visit:

 What is the Torah reading for each